seb-ctech/winds_of_kyoto/README.md

 After downloading or cloaning the repository you have two options.
 You can either run the code by using "run_code" and the path to the files inside a sonic-pi buffer.
 Or you can run the code over the Visual Studio Code Extension "sonic-pi" and "Run code with sonic Pi".
 Then you need to change "root" to match your local path to the root-directory of the project.
+This way you can personalize your listening experience by specifying a different key and seed.
 Otherwise just listen to the rendered audio file!

 **Enjoy!**